ajocr/Procedural-Map-Generator/README.md

 PS demo was done before I figured out a way to make the maps better- scattered water and grass area surrounding the mine for improved movement.
 To see a better representation of my new map, you may review with the currrent map.xml in the repo.
 Thank you!!

+**fyi to test with same game engine as above, you may refer to my pathfinding repo and replace the xml file in main with the generated xml.**